dalpengholic/Udacity_ML_Titanic_survivors/README.md

 4. [Results](#results)
 5. [License](#licensing)

-<a name="description"></a>
+<a name="about_the_project"></a>
-## Description
+## About the Project
-This was one of first machine learning projects in 1st term of Udacity's data scientist nano degree with a Titanic dataset to predict survivors using decision trees algorithm.
+This was one of first machine learning projects conducted in 1st term of Udacity's data scientist nano degree.
+The goal of the project was to build a prediction model based on decision trees algoritm with a Titanic dataset.

 <a name="how_to_use"></a>
 ## How to use